New Delhi: A Delhi court Monday convicted Brajesh Thakur and 18 others for sexual and physical assault on several girls in a Muzaffarpur shelter home.

 It had held trial for the offences of rape, sexual assault, sexual harassment, drugging of minors, criminal intimidation among other charges.

-She had resigned from her post on August 8, 2018.
-The case was transferred on February 7, 2019 from a local court in Muzaffarpur in Bihar to a POCSO court at Saket district court complex in Delhi on the Supreme Court’s directions.
+The case was transferred February 7, 2019 from a local court in Muzaffarpur in Bihar to a POCSO court at Saket district court complex here on the Supreme Court’s directions.